grempe/sharkey/README.md

 | `publicKey`   | `age1qpr733mdcngf8ek8fn860uzwlgguude4n3eln8nttg3ssy95cuwq40phvd` |
 | `secretKey`   | `AGE-SECRET-KEY-1XES6VVUYXQP6U30X2PRRUKXCXHZ0UJ086DZUJ6M3ULJJVTQQMAYQULN3VZ` |

-Following this command with an execution of `./sharkey.ts combine` and entering `2` shares from the output of `./sharkey.ts generate` with that known seed should also display the same `publicKey` and `secretKey` values.
+Following this command with an execution of `sharkey combine` and entering `2` shares from the output of `sharkey generate` with that known seed should also display the same `publicKey` and `secretKey` values.

 ## FAQ